medialab/minet/docs/cli.md

 and use dedicated flags such as --status-column, --body-column to to inform the command about your specific table.

-The comand is also able to work on glob patterns, such as: "downloaded/**/*.html", and can also be fed CSV columns containing HTML content directly if required.
+The command is also able to work on glob patterns, such as: "downloaded/**/*.html", and can also be fed CSV columns containing HTML content directly if required.